-Child assessed: (pseudo-name, or initials): \\\\\

-The following ratings are used to indicate the quality of the element of the report:

-1 = Unsatisfactory: does not meet expectations for level of training; the candidate needs much more practice and supervision than the majority of candidates at this same level of training.
+Intern: Date: University supervisor completing rubric: Child assessed: (pseudo-name, or initials): The following ratings are used to indicate the quality of the element of the report: 1 = Unsatisfactory: does not meet expectations for level of training; the candidate needs much more practice and supervision than the majority of candidates at this same level of training.
 2 = Adequate Emerging Competence: meets expectations for level of training (i.e., 1st, 2nd, or 3rd year) and it is understood that continued practice and on-going supervision are recommended.
 3 = Advanced Emerging Competence: competence beyond that expected for a candidate at current level of training and it is understood that continued practice and on-going supervision are recommended.
 4 = Competent: student demonstrates level of mastery expected of a beginning certified school psychologist and minimal or no supervision for the given skill is required.
 NOTE: This form is to be completed by the university supervisor and attached to a written summary of the evaluation of the report.

-\\\\\ Report was completed in a timely manner.

-\\\\\ A confidentiality statement is provided at the top of the first page.

-\\\\\ Data are presented clearly and accurately, using error-free grammar and mechanics.

-- Assessment methods are listed and scores are reported in an accurate and clear fashion that is understandable to parents, teachers, and others. - \\\\\ Assessment methods follow logically from the referrals question(s).
+Report was completed in a timely manner.
+A confidentiality statement is provided at the top of the first page.
+Data are presented clearly and accurately, using error-free grammar and mechanics.
+Assessment methods are listed and scores are reported in an accurate and clear fashion that is understandable to parents, teachers, and others.
+Assessment methods follow logically from the referrals question(s).
 Multiple assessment methods, with demonstrated validity and reliability, are employed, including (where appropriate) review of records, standardized tests, rating scales, curriculum-based assessment, classroom observations, and interviews with teacher(s), parent, and child.

-- Salient educational history is included based on a complete review of school records, such as: (1) prior grades, (2) group achievement test scores, (3) health records (e.g., vision and screening results), (4) records of behavior, (5) previous evaluation reports, and (6) previous and existing interventions related to the referral. - Parent/guardian interview covers (1) age of onset of problems, (2) course/prognosis of problem, (3) etiology (as appropriate), (4) family psychiatric history (as appropriate), (5) child's developmental and educational history, (6) child's social and emotional functioning, and (7) relevant cultural information (e.g., language of the home).
-A semi-structured or structured interview format is used to assure that all pertinent areas are covered. - Teacher interview covers: (1) current classroom achievement in all pertinent areas (e.g., reading, mathematics), and (2) social and emotional functioning.
-Both strengths and weaknesses are identified. - The report presents a clear description of relevant behaviors of the child observed during testing and includes a statement regarding probable validity given the child's test session behaviors. - The report presents a clear description of classroom behavior, using systematic methods of observation.
-Observed factors that contribute to the student's behavior (e.g., peers, instruction, etc.), and are relevant to the referral question(s), are highlighted.
-These observations are integrated, as appropriate, with other behavioral data. - The report presents data that are helpful to the IEP team or intervention support team in determining eligibility for special services and/or for developing interventions. - The report synthesizes and integrates information from multiple sources, including school records, interviews, and standardized and curriculum-based measures of ability, achievement, and social and emotional functioning, as appropriate to the referral question. - Classroom-based progress monitoring/response to intervention data are included when relevant.
-Results are presented in a coherent and integrated fashion (e.g., test by test reporting is avoided).
-Graphs and other visual representations are used as appropriate. - \\\\\ The report provides appropriate summary that helps guide the IEP team's eligibility determination. - The report offers multiple, specific, evidence-based, and practical recommendations that address the referral question(s) and that may serve as the basis for developing an IEP or intervention plan, where appropriate.
+Salient educational history is included based on a complete review of school records, such as: (1) prior grades, (2) group achievement test scores, (3) health records (e.g., ning results), (4) records of behavior, (5) previous evaluation and existing interventions related to the referral. ı reports, problem, (3) etio child's developm functioning, and n interview covers (1) age of onset of problems, (2) course/pology (as appropriate), (4) family psychiatric history (as appropriate) and educational history, (6) child's social and emotional (7) relevant cultural information (e.g., language of the home) ructured interview format is used to assure that all pertinent opriate), (5) al).
+A semi- ew covers: (1) current classroom achievement in all pertinent natics), and (2) social and emotional functioning.
+Both strengt identified. ents a clear description of relevant behaviors of the child obs nd includes a statement regarding probable validity given the rs. of observation.
+O instruction, etc.), ents a clear description of classroom behavior, using systema Observed factors that contribute to the student's behavior (e.g., and are relevant to the referral question(s), are highlighted. e integrated, as appropriate, with other behavioral data. g., peers, ents data that are helpful to the IEP team or intervention sup gibility for special services and/or for developing intervention - school records, in hesizes and integrates information from multiple sources, inc nterviews, and standardized and curriculum-based measures d social and emotional functioning, as appropriate to the refe s of ability, relevant.
+Results ed progress monitoring/response to intervention data are inc s are presented in a coherent and integrated fashion (e.g., test ided).
+Graphs and other visual representations are used as ap by test The report provi determination. vides appropriate summary that helps guide the IEP team's el igibility address the refer rs multiple, specific, evidence-based, and practical recommen rral question(s) and that may serve as the basis for developinn, where appropriate.
+Rev iewer Comments S: APPROVED NOT APPROVED